 - Medical Surveillance - downloadable form available in TMS, once completed send via email to: firstname.lastname@example.org.
 Employee Health will contact the individual via email regarding their clearance status.
 As of July 2014 - also renewable every 36 months.

-- IACUC protocol – individuals requesting access must have a Qualifications of Personnel form associated with an approved IACUC protocol.
+- IACUC protocol - individuals requesting access must have a Personnel Qualifications Form (PQF) associated with an approved IACUC protocol.
+Submit PQFs via MAPS (Managing Animal Protocols & Studies online protocol system).
+Please review the instructions for Creating a Personal Qualification Form in MAPS if you require assistance.

 Facility Training part II: is limited to a tour of the animal facility where your colony is housed and will be approximately 30 minutes in length.
 Facility tours are offered twice monthly, on the second and fourth Thursday of each month.